Paul-Dempsey/pachde1/docs/Null.md

 A truly blank, blank panel, with some fun features (for a blank panel).

+Here's a sampling of Null in Light, Dark, and High Contrast themes and various colors, widths, and options:

 ![Null module with themes, colors, and menu](Null.png)

 - Resizable - Drag the left and right edges when the overlay appears under the cursor.